tahabinzafar/Accenture-SocialBuzz-Data-Analysis/README.md

 ## Getting Started

-To explore the analysis conducted in this project, simply open the Jupyter notebook (`content_analysis.ipynb`) in your preferred environment.

-## Dependencies
-The analysis notebook relies on common Python libraries.
+- The analysis notebook relies on common Python libraries.
 Install them using:

 ```bash
 pip install -r requirements.txt
 ```

+- To explore the analysis conducted in this project, simply open the Jupyter notebook (`content_analysis.ipynb`) in your preferred environment.